Kinrany/vue-p5/README.md

 }
 ```

-Using methods makes it possible to access the current component:
+Using methods makes it possible to access the component data:

 ```javascript
 // green background